 My Instagram feed

 This is pretty representative of my current lifestyle.
-These days, life is mostly revolving around kid, blog, gym, food, and local fun.
-That’s okay with me.
+These days, life mostly revolves around family, blog, gym, food, and local fun.
+Early retirement is good.

 No need to be envious

 Alright, that’s about it for today.
 Follow me on Instagram so you’ll have one FIRE blogger that you aren’t envious of.
-I cook interesting food so at least that’s fun.
-Check out the Gaeng Hung Lay I made on Wednesday.
-It’s braised pork belly curry.
-Need I say more?
+I cook interesting food so that’s fun.

 Have a great spring break!